Judge refuses to make Civil Restraint Order against P’s father

 Authenticity of a “Living Will”

-None of us would want our loved ones to be placed (like AB’s fiancee) in the position of having to defend the authenticity of our written documents after we’ve lost capacity.
+None of us would want our loved ones to be placed (like Carl’s fiancee) in the position of having to defend the authenticity of our written documents after we’ve lost capacity.
 We want to produce documents that are sufficiently robust to avoid this kind of challenge

 Preparing for possible future lack of capacity: My advance decision to refuse treatment and the case before Poole J